12 Exploratory data analysis

 sort() output to print from largest to smallest.
 By default this parameter is set to FALSE and here we say it is equal to TRUE.

 We often want to make quick plots of our data to get a visual understanding of the data.
-We will learn a different - and in my opinion a superior - way to make graphs in Chapters 15 but for now let’s use the function
+We will learn a different - and in my opinion a superior - way to make graphs in Chapters 15 and 16 but for now let’s use the function

 plot() function is built into R so we don’t need to use any packages for it.